goneplaid/sandbox/misc-exercises/README.md

 # sandbox / misc-exercises

-These are some pretty simple exercises involving basic operations; a mix of problems that I've seen cited in posts about job interview questions alongside problems from Gayle Laakmann's "Cracking The Coding Interview".
+These are some pretty simple exercises involving basic operations; a mix of problems that I've seen cited in posts about job interview questions along with problems from Gayle Laakmann's "Cracking The Coding Interview".

-Here are some white boards that I drew up for a few of these.
+Here are few white boards that I drew up for some of these.

 ## Fibonacci Sequence
 ![Fibonacci sequence](portfolio/fibonacci-whiteboard.jpeg)